-For girls and women with epilepsy, some AEDs can affect how well 'the pill' works and can increase the risk of getting pregnant.
-And 'the pill' can affect how well some AEDs work.
-You can talk to your epilepsy doctor or a family planning advisor about the combination of AEDs and contraception that is best for you.
+For girls and women with epilepsy, some ASMs can affect how well 'the pill' works and can increase the risk of getting pregnant.
+And 'the pill' can affect how well some ASMs work.
+You can talk to your epilepsy doctor or a family planning advisor about the combination of ASMs and contraception that is best for you.

-If you are female and are taking sodium valproate (Epilim, Episenta, Epival, and Dyzantil) it is especially important that you talk to your epilepsy doctor, and that you have effective contraception.
+If you are female and are taking sodium valproate (Epilim, Depakote, Convulex, Episenta, Epival, Kentlim, Orlept, Syonell, Valpal, Belvo, and Dyzantil), it is especially important that you talk to your epilepsy doctor, and that you have effective contraception.

+Visit epilepsysociety.org.uk/women -and-girls

-- ☆ Visit epilepsysociety.org.uk/living-epilepsy/women-andepilepsy - For more information about contraception visit fpa.org.uk
+For more information about contraception visit fpa.org.uk and nhs.uk/conditions/contraception